Course Ref: SD0223

 - it was structured and pitched excellently'

-This course has been approved by the Department of Education & Skills as part of the 2021 Courses programme for Primary Teachers and will be available to access from 1st July to 20th August 2021
+This course is approved by the Department of Education & Skills as part of the 2023 Courses programme for Primary Teachers.

 On completion of the course qualifying teachers will receive a CPD Certificate and will qualify for 3 EPV Days.

-The course is also open from 1st July to SNAs, Secondary School Teachers, Childcare Workers, Childminders and Parents who feel that they may benefit from the course
+The course will also be open from 3rd July to SNAs, Secondary School Teachers, Childcare Workers, Childminders and Parents who feel that they may benefit from the course

 Our Support team are on hand to answer all your queries, either by phone or e-mail.